 The Merode Altarpiece Artist’s Three Names

 Robert Campin (c.
 1375-1444), was also known as the Master of Flemalle.
 One of the first great masters of the Flemish and Early Netherlandish school, his works exemplify the characteristics of the Northern Renaissance.

 It is easy to take for granted that the label on a work is a certainty.
-The reality is often attributions are best guesses and as more information is discovered changes have to be made.
-In this case three similar paintings were found that were Campin’s, and those allowed the Merode Altarpiece to be added to the body of work attributed to Robert Campin.
+The reality is, often attributions are best guesses, and as more information is discovered changes have to be made.
+In this case, three similar paintings were found that were Campin’s.
+Those discoveries allowed the Merode Altarpiece to be added to the body of work attributed to Robert Campin.

-Due to this confusion, in the past, many of his works have been attributed to other artists, and some are still disputed.
-He didn’t routinely sign his paintings, and when he did it was often on the frame.
+Due to this confusion, in the past, many of his works have been attributed to other artists.
+Some are still disputed.
+Campin didn’t routinely sign his paintings, and when he did, it was often on the frame.
 Frames do not always survive, so without a signature experts must resort to detective work and make a best guess.
 As more information comes to light, new evaluations are made.

 The Mérode Altarpiece, also called The Annunciation Triptych, oil on wood panel, by Robert Campin, c.
 1425; at the Cloisters, New York City.

 The Merode Altarpiece, painted in 1425, is a small, portable work intended for personal devotions.
 The work is a triptych, meaning it has three panels that are hinged so that the side paintings can be folded in.
 When the Merode Altarpiece is displayed unfolded, the work is 2 feet high and four feet wide.
 This size meant the work could be easily transported and displayed in a home.